 It’s important to point out that the South Korean flag is seen as a representation of the Korean people as a whole, and not for the South Korean nation-state only.
 The flag has continued to bring a sense of pride and significance to all South Koreans from different walks of life.

 For information on the history of TaeKwonDo, check out my post

-Therefore, the Korean flag is hung vertically by ensuring that the top left corner still remains at the top left while the top right corner remains at the right.
+Therefore, the flag of South Korea is hung vertically by ensuring that the top left corner still remains at the top left while the top right corner remains at the right.

 Irrespective of where one is hanging it, it should remain like that so that the symbols remain at their positions.
 In case the positions are shifted, the placement of the symbols will change and the original meaning will be lost.

 Without a doubt, a flag has a deeper meaning that drives the actions and beliefs of those to whom the flag belongs.
 The South Korean flag has a fundamental meaning to the citizens of the nation.

 Since its declaration as the South Korean national flag, it’s evident that the values, beliefs, aspirations, and ideals of South Koreans are embedded in the meanings that it carries.